nervous system

 differentiation of the neural tube

 The neural plate has an epithelial organisation.
-Most of the cells are wedge-shaped and elongated (remember the microtubules and microfilaments that produce these changes in shape) and extend from the basal surface of the epithelium to the apical surface.
+Most of the cells are wedge-shaped and elongated (microtubules and microfilaments produce these changes in shape) and extend from the basal surface of the epithelium to the apical surface.
 The exceptions are cells that are dividing - these round up to the apical surface to divide, and the daughter cells then elongate until they contact the basal surface.
 After closure of the neural plate, the neural tube retains its epithelial organisation.
 The sidewalls are much thicker than the roof and floor plates.
 Cell division continues, and then a change in organisation becomes apparent: newly-formed cells are released from the neuroepithelium and begin to form a new layer around the periphery of the neural tube.
 The cells in this new layer - the mantle layer - are neuroblasts, which means that they will later differentiate into neurons (nerve cells).
-The mantle layer is not of equal thickness throughout, but is arrnaged in four longitudinal columns - two dorsal, and two ventral.
+The mantle layer is not of equal thickness throughout, but is arranged in four longitudinal columns - two dorsal, and two ventral.
 The dorsal columns are called the alar plates and the ventral columns the basal plates.
 As the neurons within these columns differentiate, they form the grey matter of the central nervous system.

 Differentiation of the wall of the neural tube into alar and basal plates